 Our Story

-Blind Beginnings was created in 2008 by Shawn Marsolais, a former CNIB employee Paralympian and registered Clinical Counsellor (who also happens to be blind from a degenerative eye condition) who recognized a gap in services for children/youth who are blind/partially sighted and their families in BC.
+Blind Beginnings was created in 2008 by Shawn Marsolais, a former CNIB employee Paralympian and registered Clinical Counsellor (who also happens to be blind from a degenerative eye condition) who recognized a gap in services for children/youth who are blind or low vision and their families in BC.

-Since then, Blind Beginnings has been providing programs and services to these children and youth and their families, building advocacy and support networks, alongside working to educate the public about the lived experiences of individuals who are blind or partially sighted.
+Since then, Blind Beginnings has been providing programs and services to these children and youth and their families, building advocacy and support networks, alongside working to educate the public about the lived experiences of individuals who are blind or low vision.

 The Early Years